-Last year was one heck of a year at the Commission, focused on re-branding and re-designing our website to better accomplish our mission through the unique lens of social media.
+Last year at the Illinois Supreme Court Commission on Professionalism, we focused on re-branding and re-designing our website to better accomplish our mission through the unique lens of social media.
 Social media was barely a blip on our radar when the Commission was created.
 Adapting our outreach to the various and ever-changing digital media opportunities has stretched us beyond our initial knowledge base and comfort zone.
 As we roll out our new look—website, name, tag line and Twitter handle, etc. —I decided to write a retrospective on the journey that has brought us to this point and will carry us beyond.
 This is the first in a multi-part series we’re calling Journey2Civility.
-Let’s look back.

 In the early 2000s, the Illinois Supreme Court was concerned about the worrisome lack of civility among Illinois attorneys.
 The Court viewed that incivility as not only an issue in of itself, but as a manifestation of a deep and multi-faceted problem undermining the effectiveness and reputation of the legal profession and the justice system.
 In 2006, after several years of study by the Court’s Committee on Civility, the Illinois Supreme Court established the Commission on Professionalism to do the following: